liangchow/leetcode/Notes/Backend.md

 		"url": "git+https://github.com/freeCodeCamp/boilerplate-npm.git"
 	},
 	"version": "1.0.0",
-	"description": "This is the boilerplate code for the Managing Packages With npm Challenges.
-Instructions for working on these challenges start at https://www.freecodecamp.org/learn/back-end-development-and-apis/managing-packages-with-npm/", "keywords": [],
+	"description": "This is the boilerplate code for the Managing Packages With npm Challenges.", "keywords": [],
 	"license": "ISC",
 	"bugs": {